-8. Hauling Restrictions.
+9. Hauling Restrictions.

-Conduct operations at all times in a manner that will cause minimum inconvenience to the free flow of traffic on roadways carrying USH 61 traffic.
+The contractor shall conduct operations at all times in a manner that will cause minimum inconvenience to the free flow of traffic on roadways carrying USH 61 traffic.

 Vehicles traveling on public roads that are hauling materials that are subject to spillage with adequate tailgates and adequate sideboards.
 Use canvas covers and other protective devices to prevent spillage as determined necessary by the engineer.
 Comply with all local ordinances.